-Alimony or Child Support Payments Preferred Source The applicant (or adult household member) must obtain a payment history for the last 12 months from the court appointed entity responsible for handling payments.
+Alimony or Child Support Payments Preferred Source Electronic Verification The applicant (or adult household member) must obtain a payment history for the last 12 months from the court appointed entity responsible for handling payments.
 The average amount received will be used in the income calculations.
-Electronic Verification Acceptable Alternative The two most recent bank statements showing electronic deposit of the monthly alimony and/or child support received AND a copy of the child support agreement, court appointed divorce decree or separation agreement (if the divorce is not final) that provides for the payment of alimony or child support and states the amount and the period of time over which it will be received.
-Cancelled Checks / Electronic Verification Acceptable Alternative If (and only if) there is not a court appointed entity responsible for handling payments and formal documents were never issued, support payments can be certified as being received by obtaining cancelled checks or bank statements for the last 12 months to verify the amount received.
-Divorce Decree/Separation Agreement/Court Order of Support Payments Acceptable Alternative If (and only if) a source of income was awarded in the decree, and there is not a court appointed entity responsible for handling payments, the applicant (or adult household member) may provide a copy of the divorce decree, separation agreement, or other court ordered document indicating the amount of the required support payments.
-If the applicant reports that the amount required by the agreement is not being received, the applicant must provide adequate documentation of the amount being received (i.e., copies of the checks or money orders from the payer, etc.) and certify the payments are being received or not received.
+The two most recent bank statements showing electronic deposit of the Acceptable Alternative monthly alimony and/or child support received AND a copy of the court appointed divorce decree or separation agreement (if the divorce is not final) that provides for the payment of alimony or child support and states the amount and the period of time over which it will be received.
+Divorce Decree Acceptable Alternative If (and only if) a source of income was awarded in the decree, and there is not a court appointed entity responsible for handling payments, the applicant (or adult household member) may provide a copy of the divorce decree, separation agreement, or other document indicating the amount of the required support payments.
+If the applicant reports that the amount required by the agreement is not being received, the applicant must provide adequate documentation of the amount being received (i.e. copies of the checks or money orders from the payer, etc.) and certify the payments are being received or not received.
 Cancelled Checks Acceptable Alternative If (and only if) there is not a court appointed entity responsible for handling payments and formal documents were never issued, support payments can be certified as being received or not received.
 Verification of Assets and Income from Assets and Investments Preferred Source Form RD 3550-4, Employment and Asset Certification, will be used to confirm the level of the household's combined net assets.
 Obtain the two most recent complete bank or brokerage statements showing the transaction history and the current balance.
-If the applicant has a Social Security debit card (i.e. Direct Express card), obtain the two most recent debit card statements showing the transaction history and the current balance.
 If account information is reported on a quarterly basis, obtain the most recent quarterly statement.
 To further document interest and dividend income the applicant must provide copy of Federal tax forms and schedules clearly identifying income from interest, dividends, and capital gains.
 For some assets such as mutual funds or 401(k) accounts, copies of year-end statements can provide information about annual income.
-If the Loan Originator has reasons to question the accuracy of the applicant's self-certification or bank statements, the Loan Originator sends Form RD 1944-62, Request for Verification of Deposit, to financial institutions to verify account balances.